Florida Keys Overseas Heritage Trail

 The existing FKOHT is paved in segments along the corridor from Key Largo to Key West, with the longest, continuous section of paved trail currently located in the Upper Keys between MM 106 at Key Largo and through MM 72 at Islamorada, Village of Islands.
 The trail and its historic bridges also provide a beneficial, alternative transportation route that links the Keys' island communities.

 Please be aware that that there are community events, road projects, utility repairs, etc. that may impact the trail throughout the 106 miles of the Florida Keys.
 Although they impact the trail, we don’t always have control over the activities being performed by other agencies and groups and may not have up-to-date information on them.
-For your convenience, we have added a planning resource page that may help provide additional information on these type of activities when planning your trip.

 Plan Your Visit

 View of Higgs Beach as you walk or bike the trail in Key West

 The Spandrel Arch Bridge at Toms Harbor